kaby76/Antlr4BuildTasks/Readme.md

 Antlr4BuildTasks automatically downloads a Java Runtime Environment (JRE) and the Antlr tool jar file to generate the parser and lexer.
 You do not need to set up anything.
 It can be used either at the command line or within Visual Studio, and on Windows, Linux or Mac.
+The JRE is only required to build your project, and never required or used after the build.

 [Antlr4.Runtime.Standard](https://www.nuget.org/packages/Antlr4.Runtime.Standard/)
 is the "official", maintained runtime for C#.
 It completely